aarushth/InventoryManager/README.md

+#App is not working right now, dont try it
 # How to run
 ## 1. Install android studio at - https://developer.android.com/studio
 ## 2. Ensure backend server is running.
 See - https://github.com/aarushth/InventoryManagerBackend